10th June 2026

 The Government also recognises that parents are dealing with challenges that previous generations did not face, and that they need clear and trusted advice.
 The guidance is expected to help parents think about questions such as when a child should get their first smartphone, how much time they spend on screens, and how to build healthy habits around social media and online activities.

-Before writing the final guidance, the Government is asking for evidence from experts and researchers.
+Before writing the final guidance for the 5 – 16 age group, the Government is asking for evidence from experts and researchers.
 It wants to understand more about how screen use affects children’s health, development, behaviour, learning and wellbeing.
 It is also looking at whether the effects depend on a child’s age, what they are doing on the screen, and how often they are using it.

 The Government is also looking more widely at how technology is used in schools.
 It wants parents and teachers to feel more confident that digital tools are being used safely and properly in education.